• Skip to primary navigation

 1. The peas can be replaced with 1 finely chopped bell pepper, drained corn from a can, or some cooked cannellini beans.

-3. You can also use fresh coriander or chives, for instance.
+3. Herbs: You can also use fresh coriander or chives, for instance.

-4. Only 1 tablespoon olive oil, if using canned tuna in oil.
+4. Oil: Only 1 tablespoon of olive oil is needed if canned tuna is in oil.

 Nutrition